notesbytom/notesbytom/powershell/ip-address-conversion.md

 Note that the IPAddress.Address property is deprecated because it is too small for ipv6 address.
 For compatibility with ipv6, code should use IPAddress.GetAddressBytes()

+## Greater Than Less Than Comparisons

+The reason we want an integer representation is to do greater-than or less-than comparisons for sorting and filtering!